 To help protect your skin, try to keep your showers shorter than two minutes and use lukewarm water rather than hot.
 Using a moisturiser on your face regularly will help keep the dryness under control.
 The best type of moisturiser is an oil-free face moisturiser for sensitive skin.

 Dryness may be worse when you’re in air conditioning or a low humidity climate.
 If you wear contact lenses, you may also find it difficult to tolerate the lenses with higher doses of isotretinoin due to dryness.
-Eye drops (e.g. Thera tears) may be helpful.
+Eye drops (e.g. Thera Tears or Bion Tears) may be helpful.

 Men with severe acne who shave should try both an electric and safety razor to see which is more comfortable.
 If you use a razor, soften your beard thoroughly with soap and warm water or you may want to shave using a moisturiser rather than a shaving cream or soap.
 To avoid nicking pimples, shave as lightly as possible.
 Shave only when necessary and always use a sharp blade.

 Patients prone to eczema may need to increase moisturising their skin to prevent any flareup of their eczema.

 Be aware that as your skin is more sensitive and fragile when using retinoids, minor skin trauma can be slower to heal such as cuts and grazes, especially when playing sport.

 When you use retinoid creams, it’s important to be aware that your acne may get worse about three weeks in.
 An antibiotic or anti-inflammatory may be prescribed in conjunction to try and prevent this.
 Don’t give up!

 Some patients experience an initial flare-up which is minimised by starting on a lower daily dose.
 With continued therapy, acne flares generally become less severe, less frequent and shorter in duration, and in most cases the acne improves.
 If you are concerned about a flare-up in your acne after starting a new acne therapy you can contact your prescribing doctor for advice.